nirui/sshwifty/README.md

   // Password of the Socks5 server.
 Please set when needed "Socks5Password": "",

-  // Server side hooks, allowing operator to launch a process on the server side
+  // Server side hooks, allowing operator to launch external processes on the
-  // to influence server behaver
+  // server side to influence server behaver
   //
   // The operation of a Hook must be completed within the time limit defined
   // by `HookTimeout` set below.
-Otherwise it will be terminated, which results
+Otherwise it will be terminated, and results
   // a failure for the execution
   //
   // To determine how much time is still left for the execution, a Hook can